Maimon1191/Maimon1191/README.md

 - 🚀 Passionate about software development and coding.
 - 🐍 Python enthusiast, always exploring new libraries and frameworks.
 - ☕ Java lover, with a focus on building scalable applications.
-- 📊 SQL wizard, proficient in managing and analyzing data.
+- 📊 SQL proficient in managing and analyzing data.
 - 📖 Constantly expanding my knowledge in the world of technology and management.

 ## Contact Me